HendrixString/Hendrix-HttP-AiR/README.md

 Hendrix-HttP
 ============
-a lightweight HTTP library for ActionScript 3 inspired by Square's OkHttp
+a lightweight HTTP library for ActionScript 3 / Adobe AIR inspired by Square's OkHttp